 Yes, scholarship students attend additional training during the summer.
 This training, termed "Cruise", puts midshipman onto Navy bases and ships and provides more hands-on experience.

 The college program is a way for non-scholarship students to participate in the unit while working towards earning a scholarship.
 Apply for the program by contacting the unit directly and submitting a college program application.
-Applications are due between January and July of every school year.

 The UNM NROTC is open to students attending the University of New Mexicoas well as those attending Central New Mexico Community College.
 Midshipmen must attend Naval Science classes on UNM’s main campus in Albuquerque several times a week.